Systematic study of exotic $1^{-+}$ tetraquark spectroscopy: Results and Discussion

-To date there is no confirmed observation of a $1^{-+}$ fully-charm state.
+To date there is no confirmed observation of a $1^{-+}$ fully charm state.
 The established structures in the di-$J/\psi$ spectrum, most prominently the narrow $X(6900)$ and companion peaks near $6.6$ and $7.1$~GeV observed by LHCb~\cite{LHCb:2020bwg}, CMS~\cite{CMS:2023owd}, and ATLAS~\cite{ATLAS:2023bft}, are studied in the previous work~\cite{Zhao:2020jvl}, and tentatively assigned as S-wave tetraquark states.
-A recent CMS angular analysis determines the parity and charge-conjugation of the fully-charm peaks to be $2^{++}$ and disfavors $J=1$ assignments, thus excluding $1^{-+}$ for those structures~\cite{CMS:2025fpt}.
-Some theoretical studies typically locate low-lying fully-charm tetraquarks with $0^{++}$, $2^{++}$ (and sometimes $1^{+-}$), not $1^{-+}$~\cite{Karliner:2020dta,Yang:2021zhe}.
+A recent CMS angular analysis determines the parity and charge-conjugation of the fully charm peaks to be $2^{++}$ and disfavors $J=1$ assignments, thus excluding $1^{-+}$ for those structures~\cite{CMS:2025fpt}.
+Some theoretical studies typically locate low-lying fully charm tetraquarks with $0^{++}$, $2^{++}$ (and sometimes $1^{+-}$), not $1^{-+}$~\cite{Karliner:2020dta,Yang:2021zhe}.

-The most sensitive venues are CMS/ATLAS and LHCb, which provide large prompt-charm samples and clean muon triggers for di-charmonium studies.
+The most sensitive venues are CMS/ATLAS and LHCb, which provide large prompt-charm samples and clean muon triggers for dicharmonium studies.
 However, the main channel $J/\psi J/\psi$ favors even-$J$ and $C=+$ waves; $J=1$ in S-wave is strongly suppressed near threshold and disfavored by the Bose symmetry of two identical vectors, so sensitivity to $1^{-+}$ is low.
-Inclusive production also dilutes signals with large non-resonant di-charmonium backgrounds, and limited data in $S+P$ modes hinder full amplitude analyses.
+Inclusive production also dilutes signals with large nonresonant di-charmonium backgrounds, and limited data in $S+P$ modes hinder full amplitude analyses.
 A better strategy is to move beyond identical-vector final states to $S+P$ charmonium pairs with definite $C=+$ and richer angular structure (e.g.\ $\eta_c \chi_{cJ}$, $J/\psi h_c$).

 On the detector side, LHC Run~3 upgrades, higher-rate di-muon triggers, better mass resolution, and dedicated di-charmonium selections, should increase sensitivity~\cite{CMS:2023owd,ATLAS:2025nsd}.
 At the $\bar p p$ threshold, PANDA will enable formation scans with excellent resolution and access to exclusive $S+P$ final states, which could be decisive for exotic $J^{PC}$ tests~\cite{Pelizaeus:2012cc}.
 Belle~II can also contribute via double-charmonium production at 10.58~GeV, with full-amplitude analyses in $J/\psi h_c$ and $\eta_c \chi_{cJ}$, though cross sections are lower than at the LHC.